wolfhoundgelert/xman/README.md

    xman.exp(...).make_pipeline_with_checkpoints(
       train_pipeline_with_mediator, params, save_on_storage=True)
    ```
-   Pay attention on that making your pipeline with the `save_on_storage=True` flag saves your run-function and parameters with all the dependencies they need (other definitions and variables).
+   Pay attention to making your pipeline with the `save_on_storage=True` flag saves your run-function and parameters with all the dependencies they need (other definitions and variables).
 So it can be storage space consumable if you work with some big dataset - raw needed data from the current `Google Colab` session will be saved on your `Google Drive` in the according to the exp folder (it's easy to be several GB).

    P.S.
-You can use not only `xman.exp(...).start()`, but also `xman.group(...).start()`, and even `xman.start()` - these methods search ready for start experiments and start them.
+You can use not only `xman.exp(...).start()`, but also `xman.group(...).start()`, and even `xman.start()` - these methods search ready to start experiments and start them.
 You can use `autostart_next=True` parameter if you prepared several experiments in advance.

 All your results will be saved into the project shared `Google Drive` folder, so you can use as many accounts as you want.
-Despite on which approach you'll choose, you can create any mess with or in your notebooks without worrying about it - all the results will be saved and organized in your project in one place.
+Regardless of which approach you'll choose, you can create any mess with or in your notebooks without worrying about it - all the results will be saved and organised in your project in one place.
 Sounds amazing, yeah? 😀 Just don't forget to duplicate your notebooks (not only share them) under different accounts to avoid conflicting between cell's output in the notebook's history.

 </details>